Plumess/Plumess/README.md

 ## Hi 👋 I'm **Plume**

 - I am working as a CVer, Image Processor and Deep Learning Engineer.
-- I am learning Containerization such as K8S and Docker, Large language models such as LLaMA and Unreal Engine.
+- I am learning Large language models such as LLaMA, Containerization such as Docker/Kubernetes, and Unreal Engine.

 ## 🌟 **My Skills**